jkeohan/scatterplot-workshop/module-6-adding-a-legend.md

 We need this to run **legendData** the first time the script loads so let's configure the **getData** function to make that call in the if\else statement.

-We need this to run the first time the script loads so let's configure the getData function to run legendData in the if\else statement.

 ```
   if (storage) {